jangwoopark/computational_finance-matlab/README.md

 - Use the Explicit Finite-difference method, the Implicit Finite-Difference Method, and Crank-Nicolson Finite-Difference Method to price an European Put option with strike price of K = $10, maturity of 0.5-years, and current stock prices for a range from $1 to $20, in increments of about $1.

 7.2
 - Consider the following situation on the stock of company XYZ: The current stock price is $10, and the volatility of the stock price is sig = 20% per annum.
 Assume the prevailing risk-free rate is  per annum.
 Use the Black-Scholes PDE and the Explicit Finite-difference method, the Implicit Finite-Difference Method, and Crank-Nicolson Finite-Difference Method to price an American Call and American Put options with strike prices of K = $10, maturity of 0.5-years, and current stock prices for a range from $1 to $20, in increments of about $1.
-Choose deltat = .002, and deltaS = .5, delatS = 1, deltaS = 1.5.
+Choose deltat = .002, and deltaS = .5, deltaS = 1, deltaS = 1.5.

 8.1
 -  Assume the dynamics of the short-term interest rate, under the risk-neutral measure, are given by the following SDE (Vasicek model) : drt = k(rbar - rt) dt + sig dWt with r0 = 3%, sig = 15%, k = .2, rbar = 5%.
 -  Use Monte Carlo Simulation (assume each time step is a day) to find the price of a pure discount bond, with Face Value of $1,000, maturing in T=0.5 years (at time t=0):  P(t, T) = EE(* t) [exp(-int(from t to T)r(s)ds)]
--
+- Use Monte Carlo Simulation to find the price of a coupon paying bond, with Face Value of $1,000, paying semiannual coupons of $30, maturing in T=4 years: P(0,8,T) = EE(* t) [int(from i=1 to 8) Ci exp(-int(from 0 to Ti)r(s)ds)] where Ci = $30 for i = 1,2, ... , 7; and C8 = $1,030, T = {T1, T2, T3, T4, T5, T6, T7, T8} = {.5, 1, 1.5, 2, 2.5, 3, 3.5, 4}.
+- Use Monte Carlo Simulation to find the price of a European Call option on the pure discount bond, that matures in 3 months and has a strike price of K=$950.
+- Find the price of a European Call option on the coupon paying bond, that matures in 3 months and has a strike price of K=$950.